WeldSecureDeveloper/WeldSecure-Demo/Static/docs/phishing_designer_plan.md

-# Org Phishing Simulation Designer – Implementation Plan
+﻿# Org Phishing Simulation Designer â€“ Implementation Plan

 Blueprint for adding an organisation-facing feature that lets admins design phishing simulations, pick red flags reporters must spot, and push them into the existing simulation launcher.
 Keep scope browser-only and aligned with the layered architecture.